marcin-wosinek/blog/_posts/2013-04-13-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 ## Why js matters?

+## Emerging pattern of back-front end relationship

+## Raise of front end responsibilites

+## Chalanges

 ## jQuery is not enouth

-## Change in front end & backend relationship

-## Fundemental best practices in front end
+## Programming best practices in front end?
 * in short - front end js is quite hacky
 * unit tests are rare
 * lack of design patterns and serious aproach to architecture